matt-dray/tidyquiz/README.md

 ### What about functions that mask other functions?

 There's only ever one correct answer from the four presented.
 If you are presented with a function that exists in multiple packages, the answer set will include one package it definitely exists in and three it definitely doesn't exist in.

-### What's my total score?

-As far as I can tell, {learnr} doesn't support tallying of answers from multiple-choice questions for an overall mark.
-Please let me know if it does.